What is an electron microscope (EM)?

 Many modern SEMs can operate without exposing the specimen to high vacuum.
 Often referred to as environmental/low-vacuum/high-pressure/variable-pressure SEMs, these instruments use higher pressures to minimise out-gassing from volatile specimens.
 However, variable pressure techniques are generally limited to certain specimen types and have a number of disadvantages in terms of specimen stability and the information that can be obtained.

-For water-based, liquid or semi-liquid and beam-sensitive materials, cryo-SEM overcomes many of the problems associated with drying protocols and variable pressure techniques.
-For more information see the PP3010T.
+For water-based, liquid or semi-liquid and beam-sensitive materials, cryo-SEM and cryo-FIB/SEM overcome many of the problems associated with drying protocols and variable pressure techniques.
+For more information see the PP3010T cryo preparation system.

 For most protocols, SEM specimens need to be electrically conductive.
 For this reason, non-conductive and semi-conductive SEM specimens require the deposition of a thin surface layer of metal.
 This also increases the amount of secondary electrons that can be detected from the surface of the specimen in the SEM, and therefore increases the signal to noise ratio.

 Metal layers need to have a fine grain and be evenly distributed across the specimen surface.
-We offer a wide choice of sputter coaters, carbon coaters and vacuum evaporators designed to suit most specimen types - see Product Information.
+We offer a wide choice of sputter coaters, carbon coaters and vacuum evaporators designed to suit most specimen types - see: Systems & Equipment.

 Cryo preparation techniques for scanning electron microscopy (cryo-SEM) are now considered essential for the successful observation of many wet or ‘beam sensitive’ specimens.